thlorenz/node-syntaxhighlighter/README.md

 # Why

-The [current version of SyntaxHighlighter](https://github.com/alexgorbatchev/SyntaxHighlighter) does not work properly with nodejs.
+Using the [current version of SyntaxHighlighter](https://github.com/alexgorbatchev/SyntaxHighlighter) with nodejs is not straight forward not straight forward.

-Although it can be installed with npm by using the git repo url as package name, it doesn't work with nodejs right out of the box.
+Although it can be installed with npm by using the git repo url as package name, it is not obvious on how to use it with nodejs.

-**node-syntaxhighlighter** tries to fix that and expose a nodejs friendly api.
+**node-syntaxhighlighter** tries to fix that and expose a nodejs friendly api to SyntaxHighlighter.

 # Example